Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/problem-set-using-the-debugger.md

 # Problem Set: Using the Debugger

+## Directions

 In this exercise we will use the debugger to identify two errors.
 To run the activity clone the code at [AdaGold/python-debugging](https://github.com/AdaGold/python-debugging).
-Then set up the project by creating a virtual environment and installing pytest.
+Then follow the directions in the README to set up the repo.

 The code contains two bugs, one runtime error crashes the program on execution and the other is a logic error which calculates the incorrect sum for an Order instance.

-## Activity
+## Practice

 ### First Bug: Debugging with Breakpoints